L-Francis/Redcan/README.md

 - [Redcan KB - How to Build Redcan as Deliverables](https://github.com/L-Francis/Redcan/blob/main/Redcan%20KB%20-%20How%20to%20Build%20Redcan%20as%20Deliverables.pdf)

-The relevant resources to use with this article are listed in the following directories.
+The relevant resources to use with these articles are listed in the following directories.

 - [Resources](resources)
   - Debian Assets